Microsoft Adds Cybersecurity Protocols with New Granular Delegated Admin Policy

 This admin change by Microsoft aligns with zero-trust security principles that have emerged across most industries.
 Zero trust security offers a comprehensive approach focusing on verifying users explicitly, assuming a breach within environments, and employing least privileged access policies.
 Many IT departments have been implementing endpoint security policies that allow IT departments to supervise and authenticate access rights to endpoint devices or networks.

-So make sure you’re working with your partner to find the right level of support by March 1, 2023.
+So make sure you’re working with your partner to find the right level of support by May 22, 2023 – the sooner, the better.

 ArcherPoint Can Help You Navigate Cybersecurity